PennLINC/qsirecon/docs/input_data.rst

 ********************************************

 Some reconstruction workflows require additional anatomical data to work properly.
-This table shows which reconstruction workflows depend on the availibility of anatomical data:
+This table shows which reconstruction workflows depend on the availability of anatomical data: